cheesecakeufo/komorebi/README.md

 - `version` or `--version`: prints current version

 ### Change wallpaper & desktop preferences

-To change desktop preferences or your wallpaper, right click anywhere on the desktop to show the menu.
+Komorebi's preferences (including the wallpaper selector) can be accessed from the bubble menu, available by right-clicking on the desktop.

 ![s1](https://raw.githubusercontent.com/Komorebi-Fork/komorebi/master/screenshots/preferences.jpg)

 ### Create custom wallpapers

 Komorebi provides a simple tool to create your own wallpapers!
-Simply run `komorebi-wallpaper-creator` or open your apps and search for **Wallpaper Creator**.
+Simply run `komorebi-wallpaper-creator` or open your application launcher and search for **Wallpaper Creator**.

 ![s1](https://raw.githubusercontent.com/Komorebi-Fork/komorebi/master/screenshots/wallpaper_creator.jpg)